Valid operation patterns in Jitterbit Studio

 D Operations that include a Salesforce, Salesforce Service Cloud, or ServiceMax activity cannot also contain any other activities except for those associated with the API, Database, File Share, FTP, HTTP, Local Storage, Temporary Storage, or Variable connectors.

-Script(s) + Source Activity 1 + Script(s ) + Transformation + Script(s) + Target Activity 1 / Source Activity 2 + Target Activity 2 + Script(s)
+Script(s) or Flow Control tools + Source Activity 1 + Script(s ) or Flow Control tools + Transformation + Script(s) or Flow Control tools + Target Activity 1 / Source Activity 2 + Target Activity 2 + Script(s) or Flow Control tools

-In this pattern, the second target activity is used to archive a response from the middle activity, which functions both as the first target and as the second source.
-This pattern is different from the Two-target archive pattern in that the middle activity is an HTTP activity.
+In this pattern, the second target activity archives a response from the middle activity, which functions both as the first target and as the second source.
+This pattern differs from the Two-target archive pattern because the middle activity is an HTTP activity.

 The response from the middle HTTP activity passes through the raw response data to a second target without transforming it.
-This can be thought of as an archive or as a passing through of data (sometimes referred to as a passthrough).
+You can think of this as an archive or as a passing through of data (sometimes referred to as a passthrough).

-The source and target activities must be associated with certain endpoint types depending on where they are used in the pattern:
+The source and target activities must be associated with certain endpoint types depending on where you use them in the pattern:

 - Source Activity 1 A: If used, the first source activity can be associated with any endpoint type.

-- Target Activity 1 / Source Activity 2: The first target activity (also referred to as the second source activity) can be associated with any of these endpoint types:
+- Target Activity 1 / Source Activity 2: The first target activity (also referred to as the second source activity) can be associated with any of the following endpoint types:

-- Target Activity 2: The second target activity can be associated with any of these endpoint types:
+- Target Activity 2: The second target activity can be associated with any of the following endpoint types:

-A If an operation chain contains an API activity, it must be the only API or API SOAP Request activity in the operation chain and it must be the source of the first operation.
-That is, no other operation may be calling this operation from a script or an “on success” or “on failure” operation action.
+A If an operation chain contains an API activity, it must be the only API or API SOAP Request activity in the operation chain, and it must be the source of the first operation.
+That is, no other operation may call this operation from a script or an "on success" or "on failure" operation action.

-In this pattern, the second transformation is used to take the response from the middle activity (which functions both as the first target and as the second source), transform it, and then optionally write it to a second target.
+In this pattern, the second transformation takes the response from the middle activity (which functions both as the first target and as the second source), transforms it, and then optionally writes it to a second target.

-The source and target activities must be associated with certain endpoint types depending on where they are used in the pattern:
+The source and target activities must be associated with certain endpoint types depending on where you use them in the pattern:

 - Source Activity 1 A: If used, the first source activity can be associated with any endpoint type.